rldutch1/notes/docs/git.md

 	git log --follow filename

+#### To see the SHA for files for a specific commit (-r will recurse directories):

+	git ls-tree -r HEAD	#This will show the current head.

+	or

+	git ls-tree -r HEAD ab12cd34ef56	#This will show a specific commit.

+	or

+	git ls-tree -r HEAD^^  #This will show two commits ago.

+	or

+	git ls-tree -r HEAD~2  #This will show two commits ago.

 #### Undo changes in the staging area:
 I have made a change to a file and it shows up as changed in the working area.
 I used git add filename to add the file to the staging area.
 Now I want to take the file out of the staging area and put it back in the working area.